 - Blood and urine tests

-- Breathing support, including oxygen and a tube through the mouth into the lungs (extreme cases)
+- Breathing support, including oxygen or a tube through the mouth into the lungs and breathing machine (ventilator)

 - Chest x-ray